forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 - If you have any other "competing" AI-enabled extensions such as GitHub Copilot installed, click the Extensions icon in the Activity Bar, search for the extension by name and click **Disable** in the extension's marketplace page.
 Do this for all installed AI-enabled extensions.

-**Note**: To use Einstein for Developers on your desktop, you must have the [Salesforce Extensions pack]() installed in your VS Code desktop application.
+**Note**: To use Einstein for Developers on your desktop, you must have the [Salesforce Extension Pack]() installed in your VS Code desktop application.
 See [Install Salesforce Extensions](https://developer.salesforce.com/tools/vscode/en/vscode-desktop/install) for more information.

 ## Connect to an Org